Top Accident Attorneys Holding Negligent Property Owners Accountable

 A premises liability claim can arise in a number of different ways.
 Some of the most common types of claims involve:

 - Slip and Fall: This is the most common type of premises liability case.
-A slip and fall occurs when someone loses their footing and falls.
+A slip and fall occur when someone loses their footing and falls.

 - Trip and Fall: A trip and fall is often caused by something sticking out where it shouldn’t be.
 No reasonable person would have anticipated the condition on the property – think defective staircase, broken or uneven stairwells.